RMAN backup restore a band

 include current controlfile

-CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON STANDBY;or
+CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON STANDBY;

 full backup as backupset compressed database include controlfile current more archivelog delete all input;